pancongliang/openshift/installing/any-platform/offline/readme.md

 ### Mirror ocp release image

-* Mirror the OCP release image by running the following command:
+* On the bastion machine, run the following command to mirror the OCP release image:

   ```
   bash 03-mirror-img.sh